markojovo/tilt-plate-controller/README.md

 Marko Jovanovic

 ## Acknowledgements
-This project was completed by Marko Jovanovuc as part of MSE 483 course taught by Dr. Mehrdad Moallem
+This project was completed by Marko Jovanovic as part of MSE 483 course taught by Dr. Mehrdad Moallem